On this page

 - you live with a partner who is eligible for Universal Credit

-- you're 21 or under, with no parental support, and studying any qualification up to A level or equivalent
+- you're 21 or under, with no parental support, and studying for A levels or equivalent

 - you've reached State Pension age and live with a partner who is under that age